Jerzy Sapieyevski

-It has been verified by extensive, well-documented research that active and mindful music exposure could significantly reduce the risk of developing cognitive decline in later years.
+According to well-documented research, continued and mindful music exposure initiated at any age could significantly reduce the risk of developing cognitive decline in later years.

-One of the latest major studies of over 10,000 participants presents evidence suggesting that music-related activities may help reduce the risk of future dementia by as much as 39%!
+One of the recent major studies, of over 10,000 participants, presents evidence suggesting that music-related activities may help reduce the risk of future dementia by as much as 39%!

-Music is also a sanctuary for one's thoughts and feelings and an experience devoid of rhetoric.
+Moreover, music is a sanctuary for personal thoughts and emotions - an experience devoid of rhetoric.
 It is socially unifying and it can mitigate stressors.
+At the same time, music evokes creative energy and can promote cognitive and emotional resilience by wiring new pathways in the brain.

-The Encounters' sessions enhance "listening" to music (vs. merely "hearing" it) and also explore the cognitive benefits of hands-on exposure to music theory.
+"Music Encounters for the Mind" enhances "listening" to music (vs. merely "hearing" it) and also explores the cognitive benefits of hands-on exposure to music theory.

-Given the compelling evidence of music's impact on the brain, it would seem essential for everyone to pursue this acknowledged method of nurturing one's mind.*
+Given the compelling evidence of music's far-reaching impact, it would seem essential for one, regardless of age, to pursue this acknowledged method of nurturing the mind.*

 For more information contact: